EskimoGabe69/DeskMate/README.md

 # DeskMate

-A little DeskMate walking around on your Dock or Taskbar
+A little DeskMate walking around on your Dock or Taskbar.

 <sub>Might rename it tho</sub>

+## Goal of this Project
+Mainly I wanted to learn QT(GUI Dev) and well deepen my knowledge in Pygame, but all of a sudden I had quite the motivation and wanted to create a project that goes bigger.
+Teaches about maintaining and making a project.